 Knit for Kids Spokesperson

-Macomber is the author of more than 100 novels, including the beloved and bestselling Cedar Cove Series set in Cedar Cove, Washington, on which Debbie Macomber’s Cedar Cove, Hallmark Channel’s first dramatic scripted television series, is based.
+Macomber is the author of more than 200 novels, including the beloved and bestselling Cedar Cove.
+Set in Cedar Cove (Port Orchard), Washington, which is Debbie’s hometown, Cedar Cove eventually became the Hallmark Channel’s first dramatic scripted television series.

-In addition to her bestselling novels, Macomber is an avid knitter and owns her own tea room, Victorian Rose Tea Room, and a yarn store, A Good Yarn, named after the shop featured in her popular Blossom Street novels.
+In addition to her bestselling novels, Macomber is an avid knitter and owns her own cafe, The Grey House Cafe in Port Orchard, Washington.

 We are thrilled that Debbie shares her enthusiasm for World Vision’s Knit for Kids in her endeavors as she spreads our stirring mission to her legion of devoted readers and beyond.